 Training on this Code forms part of the induction process for all individuals who work for us, and regular training will be provided as necessary.
 Our zero-tolerance approach to bribery and corruption must be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and as appropriate thereafter.

 Any AEX Personnel who breaches this Code will face disciplinary action, which could result in dismissal for misconduct or gross misconduct.
 We may terminate our relationship with other individuals and organisations working on our behalf if they breach this Code.

 8. Waivers and Amendments

 A waiver is a material departure from a provision of the Code.
 An implicit waiver means failure to take action within a reasonable period of time regarding a material departure from a provision of the Code that has been made known to an executive officer of the Corporation.

-The CCG Committee may grant a specific, limited waiver of any provision of this Code to directors and officers if the CCG Committee determines, based on information that the CCG Committee deems credible and persuasive, that such a limited waiver is appropriate under the specific circumstances and following consultation with legal counsel.
+The CG Committee may grant a specific, limited waiver of any provision of this Code to directors and officers if the CG Committee determines, based on information that the CG Committee deems credible and persuasive, that such a limited waiver is appropriate under the specific circumstances and following consultation with legal counsel.
 Each fact situation will be a separate case.
 Other AEX Personnel may seek waivers from the CEO.
 Each director, officer, employee, consultant and agent should note that it is not the Corporation’s intention to grant or to permit waivers from the requirements of this Code.